Important Considerations

 2 and 3 Other ports can be used provided they are not used for other purposes.

 4 Default value.
-Can be configured in the Skylight orchestrator web interface.
+Can be configured in the Legacy orchestrator web interface.

 Network Address Translation (NAT)